abz2489/woofing-walks/README.md

 4. Contact Form page has whitespace to the right.
 Using dev tools, I could see that one of my row divs was creating thing but wasn't sure which one.
 I added background-color: red to one and background-color: blue to another to identify.
 I then added margin:auto to the problem div in CSS.

 5. Nav buttons are showing too large on medium screens (768px) on the Index Page and Contact Page.
+Bug fixed by removing larger font size in the 768px media query.
 ### Unfixed Bugs
 -------------------------------------
 ## **Deployment**